Reading Comprehension

 Kids with dyslexia and other reading disorders need to learn how to decode using different methods than those used for other children.
 Traditional reading programs cater to mainstream learners, and that works for most kids.
 But kids with dyslexia learn differently and they need a non-traditional way to master decoding skills.

-Flashcards, phonics, and “drill and kill” worksheets and workbooks don’t work for these kids.
+Flashcards, phonics, and “drill and kill” worksheets don’t work for kids with dyslexia, and these methods certainly don’t raise reading comprehension scores.
 Most kids with dyslexia are tactile or hands-on learners.
-This means they learn best by doing, not by seeing or hearing.

 Traditional decoding programs focus on teaching the skill of decoding through seeing and hearing.
 This just won’t work for dyslexic children!
-These kids need to move to learn!
-Moving is their jam – how they connect the dots in their brains.

 One of the biggest decoding mistakes dyslexic readers make is guessing at words, and obviously, guessing at words directly affects reading comprehension.
 After all, if the reader guesses incorrectly at a word, the entire meaning of the reading passage is changed!
+This will really foul up reading comprehension scores!

 Because poor decoders are weak in strategies (or lack them completely), they resort to guessing at words.
 They might recognize the first letter or two of the word, and from there take a wild stab in the dark at what the word might be, not going step-by-step and sounding out the word.

 Guessing at words is really just a bad habit!
 Once decoding skills are strong, the dyslexic reader no longer has the desire to guess at words.
-Bravo!
-Reading understands how dyslexic readers learn, and because of this, all our materials cater to their unique learning needs.
+This is when reading comprehension scores rise, because words are read correctly!

-Color, pictures, gross motor movements, brain-based learning, predictability, and a multi-sensory approach to decoding make the difference for this learner!
 In addition, Bravo!
 Reading has taken the guesswork out of decoding by creating packages that are strong with the hierarchy of reading.
 Each skill builds on the previous one.
-This is what creates decoding mastery, which in turn, creates a strong reader!

 Another bad habit that dyslexic readers resort to is memorizing words as a strategy for reading unfamiliar words they come across.
 Although it might seem like a good idea in theory, this method is simply too laborious for most readers.
 According to Merriam Webster, there are over one million words in the English language!
 As you can see, that’s a lot of words to memorize.